The Process of Seeking Legal Guardianship

 Often times, the appointment of a guardian is just an administrative procedure.
 That said, legal disputes can and do arise in the process of seeking guardianship and even after guardianship has been established.

 One of the more common guardianship disputes is disagreement among adult children over who will be appointed guardian of a parent suffering mental decline.
 The concern may be with the fitness of the person asking to become the guardian, or it may arise out of concerns that the person will mis-spend or steal money or in some other manner fail to fulfill their fiduciary duty.
-Mr. Yates handle estate litigation in such cases.
+We handle estate litigation in such cases.

 The other guardianship disagreement comes from a proposed ward who does not wish to lose his or her rights.